MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 A second partial buffer can be used to avoid the synchronization delay before between two drawing cycles.
 While one of the two partial buffers is being copied to the display, the application can start drawing in the second partial buffer.

 This technique is interesting when the copy time is long.
-The downside is that it requires more RAM or to reduce the size of the partial buffers.
+The downside is that it either requires more RAM or it requires to reduce the size of the partial buffers.

 Using a dual partial buffer has no impact on the application code.